fluxera/Fluxera.Extensions/README.md

 ### ```Fluxera.Extensions.DataManagement```

-This extension contains an infrastructure for insertng seed data to databases.
+This extension contains an infrastructure for inserting seed data into databases.

 ### ```Fluxera.Extensions.DependencyInjection```